Father of the Pride

-Father of the Pride is an American animated sitcom created by Jeffrey Katzenberg and produced by DreamWorks Animation for NBC.
-It was part of a short-lived trend of 3D animated series in prime-time network television (after Game Over).
+Father of the Pride is an American adult CGI animated sitcom created by Jeffrey Katzenberg and produced by DreamWorks Animation for NBC.

 Father of the Pride follows a family of white lions, the patriarch of which stars in a Siegfried & Roy show in Las Vegas.
 Despite heavy promotion and support, the series was cancelled after one season due to declining ratings.
 Transmission and production were also delayed by the real-life on-stage injury of Roy Horn in October 2003.

 Premise

 The show follows the adventures of a family of white lions.
 The family contains Larry, the bumbling yet well-intentioned star of Siegfried & Roy's show; Kate, a pretty, stay-at-home mother who is a member of a special women's group; Sierra, their teenage daughter who is frequently annoyed by her family; Hunter, their awkward young son, who is a huge fan of The Lord of the Rings; Sarmoti, Kate's father and Sierra and Hunter's grandfather who has a dislike for Larry; and Snack, Larry's mischievous gopher friend.

-Recurring characters appear alongside the lion family; these include Larry's friends Roger, Chutney, Vincent, and Nelson; Larry's rival Blake and his wife Victoria; Sarmoti's friends Bernie, Duke, Chaz, and the Snout Brothers; Hi Larious; Kate's friends Foo-Lin, Lily, and Brittany; two lesbian gophers Chimmi & Changa; and Sierra's boyfriend Justin.
+Recurring characters appear alongside the lion family; these include Larry's friends Roger, Chutney, Vincent, and Nelson; Larry's rival Blake and his wife Victoria; Sarmoti's friends Bernie, Duke, Chaz, and the Snout Brothers; Hi Larious; Kate's friends Foo-Lin, Lily, and Brittany; two lesbian gophers Chimmi and Changa; and Sierra's boyfriend Justin.